HL7/coordinated-registry-network/source/pages/_includes/devicedefinition-crn-intro.md

 #### Scope and Usage

-The profile is to be used for the WTH CRN project to capture the specific device information used to treat women with various health conditions.
+The profile is to be used for the WTH CRN project to capture the specific device information that is the present in the GUDID database for devices used to treat women with various health conditions.

 #### Mandatory Data Elements and Terminology